-HighGold holds a portfolio of USA (Alaska) and Canadian (Ontario) gold assets in two of the most politically stable mining jurisdictions in the world, both of which have a history of high-grade gold results and substantial exploration upside.
+HighGold holds a portfolio of gold assets in the politically stable mining jurisdictions of USA (Alaska) and Canada (Timmins, Ontario).
+Both project areas have a history of high-grade gold results and substantial exploration upside.
 The most advanced of these assets is the 21,000-acre Johnson Tract property, located in coastal southcentral Alaska, in the Cook Inlet region.
 The Company also controls an extensive portfolio of quality gold projects in the greater Timmins gold camp, located in Ontario, that includes the Munro-Croesus Gold property, which is renowned for its high-grade mineralization, and the large Golden Mile and Golden Perimeter properties.